secretstartups/handbook/people-group/learning-and-development/elevate/index.html.md

      - Ideal outcome
      - Description of how they solved it - tools, resources, models, etc.
      - Conclusion and Implications - how would you pitch this solution to e-group in under 3 minutes?
-1. **One Merge Request:** Merge at least 1 merge request to the GitLab handbook that documents new ideas, strategies, or details your group has applied.
+1. **One Merge Request or Issue:** Open at least 1 merge request to the GitLab handbook or issue that documents new ideas, strategies, or details your group has applied.
+It's best to open this in the topic area of your project.
+For example, if your project makes suggestions about imrpoved feedback, document those in a MR to the feedback handbook page.

 #### Tips for Success